manroygood/roy-goodman/content/slides/math222/index.md

 ---
 ### The other important thing: work 👷
-There is a lot to learn in this class.
-You can't let yoursel fall behind.
+There is a lot to learn!
+Don't fall behind!
 * Start working in week one. 📆
 * Keep up day to day (or at least week to week). _Friday's lecture will be easier to follow if you have understood Thursday's lecture._
-* Showing up every day, but then doing zero work will lead to failure.
+* Attending every lecture but doing no work is a poor strategy.
 * Read the book 📖, work through the examples, and _try to understand the ideas_.
 Then do the homework.
-* Expect to spend 2-3 hours working for every hour of lecture.
+* Spend 2-3 hours working for every hour of lecture.

 ---
 ### Your time is valuable 🕰️ = 💵